Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Performance improvement through opportunistic bandwidth allocation: a numerical study

-In this section, we numerically explore the improvement in performance for static and mobile users via opportunistic bandwidth allocation.
-We consider the following simulation environment: \begin{itemize} \item The base stations are located on the corners of a regular grid; the set of locations of base stations is given by $\{(100i,100j): -10 \leq i \leq 10, -10 \leq j \leq 10)\}$, where the unit of distance in the $xy$~plane is meter.
-Hence, the smallest distance between two base stations is $100$~m.
+We consider the following simulation environment: \begin{itemize} \item The base stations are located on the corners of a regular grid; the set of locations of base stations is given by $\{(1000i,1000j): -10 \leq i \leq 10, -10 \leq j \leq 10)\}$, where the unit of distance in the $xy$~plane is meter.
+Hence, the smallest distance between two base stations is $1000$~m.
 We consider Voronoi cells under this realization of the base stations.
-The base station whose cell is under consideration is located at the origin, and its cell is a $100$~m $\times$ $100$~m square with the origin at its center. \item Path loss at a distance $r$ is $r^{-\beta}$ with the path-loss exponent $\beta=4$.
-There is no shadowing and fading in the wireless propagation environment. \item All base stations are transmitting at the same power levels.
-Since we do not assume any thermal noise at the receiving nodes, and sine the signal-to-interference-ratio (SIR) remains unchanged if the transmit power of each base station is multiplied by the same factor, we can safely assume that the transmit power of each base station is $1$~unit. \item There are six static users inside the cell containing the origin, and their locations are $(20,20)$, $(20,-20)$, $(-40,20)$, $(20,-40)$, $(-40,-40)$, $(-40,40)$. \item A {\em single} road intersects the cell under consideration; this road is the $y=10$ line which intersects the cell at the points $(-50,10)$ and $(50,10)$.
-This $100$~m long line segment is divided into $10$ segments of length $10$~m each.
-We assume that mobile users enter this cell along this line at a velocity $20$~m/sec, and the slot duration is $0.5$~sec so that each MU covers one $10$~m distance segment in one slot, i.e., each MU traverses the cell in $5$~seconds ($10$~slots). \item The number of arrivals (of MUs) to the cell in each slot is Bernoulli distributed where the probability of a new arrival is equal to $\theta$. \item We assume that, if the entire bandwidth (assumed to be $1$~unit) is allocated to a single MU, then the total amount of data this MU can download over a $10$~m long line segment is given by $\log_2(1+SIR_{centre})$ where $SIR_{centre}$ is the SIR value at the center of the segment.
-For example, the total data rate assigned to a MU when it is crossing the distance between $(-50,10)$ and $(-40,10)$ in a single slot is given by $\log_2(1+SIR_{(-45,10)})$ (provided that the entire bandwidth is allocated to this user).
+The base station whose cell is under consideration is located at the origin, and its cell is a $1000$~m $\times$ $1000$~m square with the origin at its center. \item Path loss at a distance $r$ is $r^{-\beta}$ with the path-loss exponent $\beta=4$.
+There is no shadowing and fading in the wireless propagation environment.
+However, later we will also demonstrate the convergence rate of Algorithm~\ref{algorithm:learning-algorithm-three timescale} in presence of shadowing and fading. \item All base stations are transmitting at the same power levels.
+Since we do not assume any thermal noise at the receiving nodes, and sine the signal-to-interference-ratio (SIR) remains unchanged if the transmit power of each base station is multiplied by the same factor, we can safely assume that the transmit power of each base station is $1$~unit. \item There are $500$~static users inside the cell containing the origin, and their locations are chosen independently with uniform distribution from the cell. \item Two roads along the $x=25$ line and $y=50$ line intersect the cell under consideration.
+Each of these $1000$~m long line segments are divided into $10$ segments of length $100$~m each (it can be segmented further to the shadowing decorrelation distance level).
+We assume that mobile users enter the cell along these lines at a velocity $50$~m/sec, and the slot duration is $2$~sec so that each MU covers one $100$~m distance segment in one slot, i.e., each MU traverses the cell in $20$~seconds ($10$~slots). \item The number of arrivals (of MUs) to the cell in each slot is $50$ times a Bernoulli distributed random variable with mean $\frac{1}{\theta}$; this is a batch arrival process. \item We assume that, if the entire bandwidth (assumed to be $1$~unit) is allocated to a single MU, then the total amount of data this MU can download over a $100$~m long line segment is given by $\log_2(1+SIR_{centre})$ where $SIR_{centre}$ is the SIR value at the center of the segment.
+For example, the total data rate assigned to a MU when it is crossing the distance between $(-500,50)$ and $(-400,50)$ in a single slot is given by $\log_2(1+SIR_{(-450,50)})$ (provided that the entire bandwidth is allocated to this user).
 On the other hand, the amount of data downloaded by a static user when the entire bandwidth is allocated to this user is given by $\log_2(1+SIR)$ when the SIR corresponds to the location of the static user. \end{itemize}